-The College has a comprehensive transition program into Year 7 including orientation days the year prior to entry and a camp for all students in the first few days of Term 1 in the year of entry.
+The College has a comprehensive transition program into Year 7 including orientation days the year prior to entry and a camp for all students early in the year of entry.
 The camp program gives students the opportunity to quickly form relationships with their teachers and peers in a supportive and relaxed environment and enables students to return to the classroom with greater ease and confidence having already established new friendships.

 Throughout the middle school years students are challenged to give their best and to develop values such as honesty, trust, respect, sensitivity, tolerance, responsibility, diligence and self-discipline.
-In Years 8-9, students build on their knowledge and experiences and are challenged to participate in a variety of enrichment programs and activities.
-After completing these years, students are provided with a number of broad choices made available to them through the core and elective program offered at Year 10.
-This final year in the Middle School is very much seen as a culmination of the middle years of schooling and a preparation year for the VCE.
+Students build on their knowledge and experiences and are challenged to participate in a variety of enrichment programs and activities.

 At a time of transition and physical change from childhood to adolescence, students in Middle School embark on an exciting new phase of their learning journey.